Altice to sell wireless service on Sprint's network

-(Reuters) - Altice USA (ATUS.N), the fourth-largest U.S. cable operator, said it would introduce mobile service on Sprint Corp’s (S.N) network, becoming the latest in its industry to plan to enter the wireless market in an effort to retain customers.
+Nov 5 (Reuters) - Altice USA, the fourth-largest U.S. cable operator, said it would introduce mobile service on Sprint Corp’s network, becoming the latest in its industry to plan to enter the wireless market in an effort to retain customers.

 Under the agreement, Altice USA will use Sprint’s network to provide voice and data services in the United States.